ktrinkle/geek_off_angular/README.md

 # Initial setup

+* Run dotnet restore in the root folder to get the Nuget packages
 * Run npm i in the /clientapp folder to get the Angular/Node packages
 * Set up the following user secrets in the root folder:

 | User secret | Description |
 |--|--|
 | ConnectionStrings:GeekOff | Postgres database connection |

+* Install the required fonts
+* Run the initial database migration

 ## Required Fonts